Hammarberg/c2/README.md

 ## Command line
 `c2 --help`

-Note that the help listing can extend with project specific options when a project file is loaded or detected.
+Note that the help listing will extend with project specific options when a project file is loaded or detected.
 ## Templates overview
 ## Project files
 ## Your first simple project tutorial